pippim/pippim.github.io/stack.md

 {% assign repo_url = page.url | prepend: site.code_url | replace: ".html", ".md" %}
 > **repo_url:** {{ repo_url }}

-You can turn off Site-Wide Front Matter by setting the filename to `None` as documented in the `stack-to-blog.py` program:
+You can turn off Site-Wide Front Matter by setting the configuration filename to `None` as documented in the `stack-to-blog.py` program:

 ``` python
 # See: /website/sede/refresh.sh for how file is updated on GitHub Pages